sushiroll4093/clone/Quick-Start.md

 ### Manual Setup

 This tutorial is targeting POSIX-based systems like macOS and Linux.
 This tutorial was written and tested using Ubuntu's latest LTS 18.04.1, macOS 10.14 Mojave, and Debian 9.5 Stretch.
-If you have a different system, consider setting up a server or virtual machine running the latest [Ubuntu LTS](http://www.ubuntu.com/).
+If you have a different system, consider setting up a server or virtual machine running the Ubuntu 18.04 LTS (Ubuntu 20.04 has a newer version of Ruby that isn't supported yet) .
 We'll assume you've either done so or are familiar with these working parts enough to do translations yourself.

 #### Getting the code